The right product and technique can cut hard water stain cleaning time

 Force the brush tip back and forth, especially along the toilet jets (holes under rim), around the water line and on visible stains.
 Scrub until stains are gone, reapplying cleaner as necessary, then flush twice.

-To make your toilet bowl clean again, start with a dry bowl so water won’t dilute the cleaner.
+To make your toilet bowl clean again and remove hard water deposits, start with a dry bowl so water won’t dilute the cleaner.
 To tackle difficult rust stains, skip your discount-store toilet bowl cleaner and head to the hardware store for a product containing diluted hydrochloric acid (also listed on product labels as hydrogen chloride, HCL or muriatic acid).
 This is a common active ingredient in such brands as The Works Toilet Bowl Cleaner and Santeen De-Limer & Toilet Bowl Cleaner.
 And make sure you don’t use a bleach containing product on rust—it will set the stain.

 Be sure to use a toilet brush with stiff nylon bristles in a plastic base.
 Those old wire brushes scratch the bowl.
 Once the bowl surface becomes scratched or worn, stain removal becomes next to impossible.